Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: Definitions and tools

 \begin{thm}[Coquet-Kamae-Mand\`es-France \cite{CMFK}] Let $(P_n)$ and $(Q_n)$ be two sequences of probability measures on the circle, weakly converging to the probability measures $P$ and $Q$ respectively.
 Then

 \end{thm}

-\begin{rem} As in the case of the affinity, this result can be generalized to any sequence of positive non trivial finite measures $P_{n}$, $Q_{n}$ converging weakly to two positive non trivial finite measures $P$ and $Q$. \end{rem}
+\begin{rem} As in the case of the affinity, this result can be generalized to any sequence of positive non-trivial finite measures $P_{n}$, $Q_{n}$ on a compact space converging weakly to two positive non trivial finite measures $P$ and $Q$. \end{rem}

-We want to use the affinity and Theorem \ref{coquet-france} above to estimate the orthogonality properties of pairs of sequences in the Wiener space $\mathcal{W}$ (defined in subsection \ref{sequence-spectral-measure}).
-To do that, we will need to replace the sequence of Fourier coefficients $\frac{1}{n}\sum_{j=0}^{n-1} g_{j+k}\overline{g_{j}}$ by a sequence of finite positive measures on the circle.
-For any $g\in \mathcal{W}$, we introduce the sequence of measures,
+We aim to use the notion of affinity, together with Theorem~\ref{coquet-france}, to estimate the orthogonality properties of pairs of sequences in the Wiener space $\mathcal{W}$ (as defined in Subsection~\ref{sequence-spectral-measure}).
+To this end, we replace the sequence of Fourier coefficients